-Carbonyl compounds are organic compounds containing the carbonyl group (C=O).
+In organic chemistry, a carbonyl compounds are a functional group consisting of a carbon atom with a double bond to an oxygen atom.
 Many different kinds of carbonyl compounds are present in nature.
 They all contain an acyl group (R-C=O) with another substituent attached to it.
 The R part of the structure can be any alkyl, alkenyl or alkynyl group.
 It can also have other functional groups attached to it.

 Different types of carbonyl compounds

 (Table was prepared by Mark Xavier Bailon)

 Carbonyl compounds are generally divided into two groups.
 One category is composed of the aldehydes and ketones, the other one composed of the carboxylic acids and their derivatives.
 These two groups generally differ in their kinds of chemistry and reactions.

 Aldehydes and ketones are functions in the second degree of oxidation.
 They are considered derivatives of a hydrocarbon by substitution of two hydrogen atoms in the same carbon for one of oxygen, giving rise to an oxo group (= O).
 If the substitution takes place on a primary carbon, the resulting compound is an aldehyde, and is named with the ending -al. If the substitution takes place on a secondary carbon, it is a ketone, and it is named with the suffix -one.